philipbeel/example-typescript-nyc-mocha-coverage/README.md

 [javascript coverage with gulp karma istanbul](http://theodin.co.uk//)

 ##### Installation
 Check out the project and `npm install`.
-If you haven't already, install gulp globally:

-    npm install gulp -g

 ##### How to use:
 run:

-    gulp coverage
+    npm run coverage

-Your browser should open with the Istanbul coverage report.
+The coverage report should be available in `/coverage`.